DPDK/dpdk/doc/guides/eventdevs/sw.rst

 Distributed Scheduler
 ~~~~~~~~~~~~~~~~~~~~~

-The software eventdev is a centralized scheduler, requiring the
+The software eventdev is a centralized scheduler, requiring a service core to
-``rte_event_schedule()`` function to be called by a CPU core to perform the
-required event distribution.
-This is not really a limitation but rather a
+perform the required event distribution.
+This is not really a limitation but
-design decision.
+rather a design decision.

 The ``RTE_EVENT_DEV_CAP_DISTRIBUTED_SCHED`` flag is not set in the
 ``event_dev_cap`` field of the ``rte_event_dev_info`` struct for the software